 Step 4 – If your theme has predefined import files available, you can just scroll down and find the ‘Import Demo Data’ button available.
 Click on the button and everything will be set up for you automatically.
 Just make sure you have installed all the required plugins before importing the demo data.

 If you can’t find the import demo data button available on the plugin settings page, you will have to manually upload the XML file using which the demo content will be imported.
-In your child theme’s folder, you can find an XML file which is usually used for importing demo data in WordPress.
+In your child theme’s folder, you can find an XML file that is usually used for importing demo data in WordPress.
 Simply choose the file and click on the ‘Import Demo Data’ button.

 Within a few minutes, all the demo content will be imported to the website.
 You can verify it by visiting your website’s main page.
 By importing this demo data, you needn’t start your website from scratch.